CriticalFlaw/essentialsHUD/.github/README.md

 #### Notes
 - This is a public HUD that can be used for non-EssentialsTF events.
 We kindly ask that you give credit in return whenever the hud is used in videos or live content.
-- To get the most out of this HUD's features, install the latest [CastingEssentials](https://github.com/dalegaard/CastingEssentials/releases) by [Phoenix Red](https://github.com/dalegaard).
+- To get the most out of this HUD's features, install the latest [CastingEssentials](https://github.com/dalegaard/CastingEssentials/releases) by [dalegaard](https://github.com/dalegaard).
    - A list of CastingEssentials commands used with this HUD can be found [here](https://github.com/CriticalFlaw/essentialsHUD/wiki/Common-Commands).
    - Delete the `resource` folder from your CastingEssentials installation.
 Not doing so will cause an incorrect team score panel to display.
 - For customization requests (such as those done for Seasonalander and Fortress Face-Off) please contact CriticalFlaw on Discord.